hailelagi/hailelagi.com/content/posts/Detritus, bitrot, and the like.md

 The solution I think, if anyone else happens to be faced with similar circumstances is to do "what you can with what you have", but ultimately you cannot do your best work without critical infrastructure, inevitably your output cannot be optimal.
 Entering "flow" will become a struggle and every action a chore.
 Switch environments if you can, if you cannot like I could not, grin and bear the boredom and frustration of being unable to work on the things you want to work on.
+We are not products of our environment - I'd like to believe, but it'd be foolish to disregard it's influence.

 ### Effective Research
 Writing logic is one of the few things purely in your control, therefore it is the easiest thing to accomplish.
 Do it last.